cjamescrites/Full-Stack-App-Deployment/README.md

 # MongoDB Vagrant App

-## Application uses Vagrant and Ansible to create two virtual machine environements for NodeJS and MongoDB.
+## Application uses Vagrant and Ansible to deploy Web Server Application and MongoDB NoSQL Database in provisioned Virtual Machine environments.

 ## Pre-requisites for the Application
 - Vagrant